caller9/berkeley_ai_cert_capstone/README.md

 1. [Load Vector Database](load_vector_database.ipynb) - This populates the local vector database with the document corpus.
 This step is mandatory.
 1. [Fine Tuning](fine_tune.ipynb) - Performs local fine tuning based on the `data/fine_tune.json` file.
 This takes hours to complete and will produce a locally fine tuned model.
 You may skip this if you don't want to run the `retrieval_augmented_chat_mistral_tuned.ipynb` notebook.
 1. [Create Fine Tuning Data](fine_tune_ganaco.ipynb) - You can skip this notebook.
 This will regenerate the `data/fine_tune.json` based on data from [openassistant-ganaco](https://huggingface.co/datasets/timdettmers/openassistant-guanaco).
+There are some important tips and procedures in here if you're going to create your own or adapt different training data.

 ### Primary notebooks: